Progressive Tax Definition

-Many economists believe that GST is more of regressive in nature because the poor sect of people ends up paying a greater proportion of their income on consumption.
+Many economists believe that GST is more regressive in nature because the poor sect of people ends up paying a greater proportion of their income on consumption.
 For example, in the current GST taxation, biscuits are levied at 18% whereas gold is charged at 3%.
 This indicates that consumption of very economic things that should be easily available at a much cheaper rate is an expensive purchase for the lesser-income group of people.
 India needs to be more progressive in order to maintain a sound balance of income distribution and uniform economic growth for a better future.

 - They are logical since it focuses on the earning capacity of an individual who is not burdened to pay a higher amount of tax that can be disproportionate to his/her income.
 They help in assuring the sense of ability and equality throughout the economy

 - Progressive taxes help in raising employment opportunities since the marginal propensity to consumption increases as wealth gets distributed from the rich to the poor.
 Therefore, it leads to a greater number of employment opportunities.

 - Progressive tax displays elasticity in the economy since the tax rate can be altered accordingly to the rise and fall of the income overall and hence changing in synchrony to the needs of the country.